Styyx1/Ruvaak-Readme/README.md

 ### BA Alchemist Arsenal

-You need to be level 5 and open the crafting kit to use this. (more info once I'm done)
+You need to be level 5 and open the crafting kit to use this.
+Check out the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/42030) for more infos

 ### Controller Setup